Is 20% Window Tint Legal In Virginia?

 Medical Exemptions According To Virginia Tint Laws

-To qualify for a medical exemption in Virginia, a licensed physician must provide a written statement detailing the medical condition and recommending the use of darker tint.
-This statement must be kept in the vehicle at all times and shown to law enforcement upon request.
+Virginia requires applicants seeking a medical exemption provide a written statement from a licensed physician describing the medical condition and the reason for needing darker tint.
+Statements must be kept in the vehicle at all times and available upon request of the Department.

-Acceptable medical conditions for this exemption include those that require protection from sunlight or bright lights, such as lupus, porphyria, xeroderma pigmentosum, Cockayne syndrome, albinism, Bloom syndrome, and severe allergic reactions to sunlight.
-Other conditions that may qualify include chronic migraines, epilepsy, and any other conditions that cause light sensitivity.
+These would include acceptable medical conditions that need protection from the sun or bright lights, such as lupus, porphyria, xeroderma pigmentosum, Cockayne syndrome, albinism, Bloom syndrome, and severe allergic reactions to sunlight.
+Other chronic conditions that may possibly qualify in this category are migraines, epilepsy, and any other condition that might cause photosensitivity.

-It is important to note that the medical exemption only applies to the front side windows.
-The rear side and rear windows must still comply with Virginia's tinting laws.
+In particular, the medical exemption only extends to the front side windows.
+The rear side and rear windows shall remain subject to all tinting laws of Virginia.

 More About Window Tint Laws In Virginia

-If you have tinted windows, dual side mirrors are mandatory by law.
-Additionally, certain tint colors are prohibited, including red, yellow, and amber.
-Virginia allows for a 7% variance in tint levels, meaning the actual tint can be 7% different from what is stated on the tinting certificate.
+For tinted windows, installation of dual side mirrors is mandatory by state law.
+Coming to the colors of the tint, red, yellow, and amber colors are prohibited.
+The state of Virginia provides a 7% tolerance to the tint degree level.
+That means the actual tint applied can be 7% different from what is reflected on the tinting certification.

 More About Window Tint Laws In Virginia

-Unlike some states, film manufacturers in Virginia do not need to certify the tint film they sell.
-However, violations of Virginia's tinting laws can lead to penalties.
-A first offense is classified as a Class 3 misdemeanor, which carries a fine of up to $500.
-Subsequent offenses are classified as Class 2 misdemeanors, which can result in up to six months in jail, a fine of up to $1000, or both.
+Unlike some states, there are no certifications required of film manufacturers in Virginia for the tint film they sell.
+On the other hand, violations of Virginia tinting laws are punished by fines and classes.
+The first offense is considered a Class 3 misdemeanor which may just be fined up to $500.
+The succeeding offenses are considered as Class 2 misdemeanors which may be punished by up to six months in jail, and/or a fine of up to $1000.

 Different Kinds Of Window Tints